17 Sept 21 – The Waterpark

-A billion years ago when people wore speedos proudly and my gut didn’t do this when I sit down
+In the days when people wore speedos proudly and my gut didn’t do this when I sat down

 Something bad happened.